shameelabdullanp/shameelabdullanp.github.io/_posts/2020-09-03-Android-Emoji.md

 #### Can i use edit the Emojis?

-technicaly "YES",but changing emoji in your device won't change the unicode Emojis standrds.can possibly change the unicode charectors by using ttf changer or your self and replacing the noto-color font ***will change only on your device***
+Technicaly "YES",but changing emoji in your device won't change the unicode Emojis standrds.can possibly change the unicode charectors by using ttf changer or your self and replacing the noto-color font ***will change only on your device***

 #### What is unicode Emoji standrds?